 Introducing Children Who Don’t Have A Dog Themselves

 If your children are having friends over who haven’t visited before and don’t have a dog at home, it’s important to check with them and their parents first to find out if they are comfortable with dogs and their experience with them.

-If they’re happy to visit, they need to be closely monitored on first meeting and supervised throughout their visit whilst in the company of the dog.
+If they’re happy to visit, they need to be closely monitored on the first meeting and supervised throughout their visit whilst in the company of the dog.
 If you cannot supervise them, separate the dog from the children to a safe area.

 If at any point, your dog or the child is uncomfortable or indicates a need for a break or space, it’s your job as the adult to stop the interaction immediately.
-Remember accidents can happen with even the most trusted furry family members and it is usually when an adult is not stepping in when needed and the dog feels they need to take matters into their own paws.
+Remember accidents can happen with even the most trusted furry family members and it is usually when an adult is not stepping in when needed and the dog feels the need to take matters into its own paws.

 Once all introductions are complete, it's important to set some ground rules to keep everyone safe.
 This should be standard practice in any household with children and dogs anyway, but ensuring visiting children are aware also is paramount.